From R 17.00

 Supplied in convenient dropper bottles.

-All surfaces should be prepared and primed as per normal acrylic paints.
+If using as a paint then all surfaces should be prepared and primed as per normal acrylic paints.

 They adhere to surfaces that normal acrylic paints will adhere to such as wood, paper, board, canvas, galvanised steel and cement based surfaces.